man715/host_tracker/README.md

 I did this because I did not want to manage more than one database.
 (Yeah, I know it is a single file.
 What can I say, I'm lazy.)

 ## Attribution
 Look let's be honest, I'm not a programmer so this code pretty much is ripped from other parts of Serpico.
-Very little, if any, is really mine.
+Only the crappy parts are really mine.
 So thanks to you peeps at Serpico.